The Emergence of Reproducibility and Generalizability in Diffusion Models: Analyzing Reproducibility in Two Regimes

-Based upon the setup in \Cref{subsec:uncond-diffusion}, we provide a quantitative study by comparing the similarity metrics of samples generated based upon different network architectures, model perturbation kernels, and training process.
-In \Cref{fig:reproducibility_selected}, we visualize the \emph{similarity matrix} for seven different popular diffusion models, where each element of the matrix measures pairwise similarities of two different diffusion models based upon reproducibility score (left) and MAE score (right).
-More comprehensive studies are shown in Appendix \ref{append:unconditional}.
-As we can see, there is a very consistent model reproducible phenomenon for comparing any two models.
-For even the most dissimilar models, (i.e., CT and UViT), the RP and MAE scores are notably high at 0.7 and 0.64, respectively.
-Specifically, we draw the following conclusions: \begin{itemize}[leftmargin=*] \item \emph{Model reproducibility is consistent among different network architectures.} When comparing DDPMv4, Multistagev1, EDMv1, and UViT, this phenomenon remains consistent regardless of the specific architecture employed. \item \emph{Model reproducibility is consistent among different training procedures.} When we compare CT (consistency loss) and EDMv1 (diffusion model loss), even when using different loss functions, they ultimately converge to a similar noise-to-image mapping.
-Notably, EDMv1 employs a distinct loss by estimating the clear image $\bm x$ whereas other methods estimate the noise $\bm{\epsilon}$.
-Additionally, comparing DDPMv1 and Progressivev1 reveals that both training from scratch and distillation approaches lead to the same results. \item \emph{Model reproducibility is consistent among different sampling procedures.} DDPMv4 utilizes DPM-solver, EDMv1 employs a 2nd order heun-solver, and CT utilizes consistency sampling, yet they all exhibit reproducibility. \item \emph{Model reproducibility is consistent among different perturbation kernels.} When compared to DDPMv4, DDPMv6, and EDMv1, the reproducibility remains unaffected by the choice of perturbation method (VP, sub-VP, and VE, respectively). \end{itemize}
+Finally, we conclude this section by showing the prevalence of reproducibility in the generalization regime, which is irrespective of \emph{network architectures, training and sampling procedures}, and \emph{perturbation kernels}.
+Specifically, in \Cref{fig:reproducibility_selected}, we visualize the \emph{similarity matrix} for seven different popular diffusion models, where each element of the matrix measures pairwise similarities of two different diffusion models based upon RP score (left) and MAE score (right).
+All the models are trained with the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+Experimental details and more comprehensive studies can be found in \Cref{append:unconditional}.

+As we can see from \Cref{fig:reproducibility_selected}, there is a very consistent model reproducible phenomenon for comparing any two models.
+For even the most dissimilar models, the RP and MAE scores are notably high at 0.7 and 0.68, respectively.
+Specifically, we observe the following: \begin{itemize}[leftmargin=*] \item \textbf{Different network architectures.} We evaluate (i) U-Net \cite{ronneberger2015u} based architecture: DDPM \cite{ho2020denoising}, DDPM++ \cite{song2020score}, Multistage \cite{multistage}, EDM \cite{karras2022elucidating}, Consistency Training (CT) and Distillation (CD) \cite{song2023consistency}, and (ii) Transformer \cite{vaswani2017attention} based architecture: DiT \cite{peebles2022scalable} and U-ViT \cite{bao2023all}.
+This phenomenon remains consistent regardless of the specific architecture employed. \item \textbf{Different training procedures.} We consider discrete \cite{ho2020denoising} and continuous \cite{song2020score} settings, training from scratch or distillation \cite{salimans2022progressive, song2023consistency} for the diffusion model.
+When we compare CT (consistency training) and EDMv1, even when we use different training losses, they both converge to similar noise-to-image mappings.
+Additionally, comparing DDPMv1 and Progressivev1 reveals that both training from scratch and distillation approaches lead to the same results.